 TGax Editor: Please note, this section was updated in doc 11-18/0027r4.
 The proposed changes are applied on top of the modified text.
 Please make the following changes to the 3rd paragraph this section:

-The AP may respond with group addressed Multi-STA BlockAck frame(s) in an HE MU PPDU if the intended receivers of the frame have set the Group Addressed Multi-STA BlockAck In DL MU Support subfield of the HE MAC Capabilities Information field to ‘1’.
+For each BSS, an AP may respond with a Multi-STA BlockAck frame with RA field set to broadcast address in an HE DL MU PPDU.
 The Ack Type field shall be set according to the acknowledgement context.
-If an HE AP chooses to send a group addressed Multi-STA BlockAck frame in an HE MU PPDU to a non-AP HE STA n, then the HE AP shall only transmit the frame on the broadcast RU (26/52/106/242/484/996) (see 28.3.10.8.6 (HE-SIG-B per-user content)) that includes the RU used for receiving the immediately preceding HE TB PPDU from STA n.
-There shall be no more than one group addressed Multi-STA BlockAck frame carried in a broadcast RU of the HE MU PPDU.
+The AP shall set the STA_ID_LIST field as defined in 27.11.1 (STA_ID_LIST).
+There shall be no more than one group addressed Multi-STA BlockAck frame carried in a broadcast RU of the HE DL MU PPDU.

 STA_ID_LIST